moubi/react-button/README.md

 Launches the test runner in interactive watch mode.

 ## Credits
-Find more React and Front-end related guides at [webup.org/blog](https://webup.org/blog)
+You can find more React and Front-end related guides at [webup.org/blog](https://webup.org/blog)